Rovman Powell: Domestic career

 Powell made his List A debut in January 2015, playing for the Combined Campuses against Guyana in the 2014–15 Regional Super50.
 He took 3/20 and scored 31 runs on debut, and was named man of the match.
 Powell made his first-class debut in the 2015–16 Regional Four Day Competition, playing for Jamaica against Guyana.
 For the 2015–16 Regional Super50, he returned to the Combined Campuses.
 In his team's final two matches, he scored twin half-centuries, 71 against the Windward Islands and 63 not out against Guyana.
 He played a key role in Jamaica's march to the final of the 2016-17 Regional Super50.
 In the semi-final against Trinidad and Tobago, he smashed 95 runs from 45 balls (including 9 sixes and 6 fours), before taking 5-36; these were both career-best List A performances, leading to him being named man-of-the-match.
 He was then selected by the Jamaica Tallawahs in the 6th round of the 2017 CPL player draft.

 In October 2018, Cricket West Indies (CWI) awarded him a white-ball contract for the 2018–19 season.
 In October 2019, he was named as the captain of Jamaica's squad for the 2019–20 Regional Super50 tournament.
 He was the leading run-scorer for Jamaica in the tournament, with 412 runs in eight matches.

 T20 franchise career

 In February 2017, he was bought by the Kolkata Knight Riders team for the 2017 Indian Premier League for 30 lakhs.

 In October 2018, he was named in the squad for the Dhaka Dynamites team, following the draft for the 2018–19 Bangladesh Premier League.
 In July 2020, he was named in the Jamaica Tallawahs squad for the 2020 Caribbean Premier League.
 In April 2021, he was signed by Peshawar Zalmi to play in the rescheduled matches in the 2021 Pakistan Super League.
 In November 2021, he was selected to play for the Kandy Warriors following the players' draft for the 2021 Lanka Premier League.

-In February 2022, he was bought by the Delhi Capitals in the auction for the 2022 Indian Premier League tournament.
+In February 2022, he was bought by the Delhi Capitals for the 2022 Indian Premier League tournament and retained for the 2023 season.

+After being released by the Delhi Capitals ahead of the 2024 Indian Premier League season, Powell was purchased by the Rajasthan Royals for 7.4 crores during the IPL 2024 auction.